 b) A disc bulge pressing the nerves within the spine

 The repercussion of not having surgery

 While some patients’ symptoms improve over time, most sufferers see their condition worsen.
-Surgery is often recommended if this is the case.
+A lumbar discectomy-laminectomy procedure is often recommended if this is the case.

-The operation will last between one and three hours.
+The lumbar discectomy-laminectomy procedure will last between one and three hours.
 An MRI scan confirms the site of the necessary surgery.

 An anaesthetist will discuss your anaesthetic options with you and advise on the most appropriate type for your individual circumstances.
 You should be aware that antibiotics may be administered during the procedure to protect against infection.

 The surgeon will make a cut in the centre of your lower back and part your muscles to access the spine.
 The removal of bone and ligament tissue will ensure there is room for both the nerves and the blood vessels to work properly.

 Copyright © 2014 EIDO Healthcare Limited

 Bone and ligament removed